 2.)
 Soil acidifier – this is key in helping potted citrus plants grow.

 3.)
 Repel ants, if they are crawling up your trees sprinkle them in a circle around the base.

 4.)
 In compost to boost the nitrogen, they contain over 2% nitrogen at a ratio of 24:1.

 5.)
 As fertilizer.

 The easiest ways to use coffee grounds in the yard are as a solid or as a liquid.
-I like to roll with option one since simplify mixing it into the soil or topdressing is really easy.
+I like to roll with option one since simply mixing it into the soil or topdressing is really easy.
 I rake them into the soil about 2 inches deep under the leaf canopy of the plant in question.
-The other option is to make a liquid fertilizer, for this application soak about 2 cups of coffee grounds in a 5 gallon bucket overnight and then apply sparingly water your plants.
+The other option is to make liquid fertilizer, for this application soak about 2 cups of coffee grounds in a 5-gallon bucket overnight and then apply sparingly water your plants.
 One word of caution though – apply this fertilizer to already very acidic soil say under a pine tree will have minimal benefit.
 Your best applications are on potted plants, raised beds and clay or sand based soils.